pragyanmehrotra/0x414141_2021/Delegate Wallet/writeup.md

         return self.state

 ```
+This is the most interesting piece of code in the file rest of the code is just interacting with the client.
+So from here it's clear that our n = 2^607 - 1 which stays constant for each execution, but m and c are generated randomly.

 We have a look at the remote service as seen in wallet.py we are given 2 options to generate a new wallet seed or to guess it.
 ```